-Vibration neutralizers are mechanical devices for attaching to another mechanical system or structure, the primary system, to control or reduce vibration and sound radiation from machines or structural surfaces.
+Vibration neutralizers are simple mechanical devices for attaching to another mechanical system or structure, the primary system, to control or reduce vibration and sound radiation from machines or structural surfaces.
 Vibration neutralizers were first used to reduce rolling motions of ships (Frahm, 1909).
-Since then, many publications on the subject have been demonstrating their efficiency in reducing vibrations and sound radiation in many kinds of structures and machines (Den Hartog, 1956).
+Since then, many publications on the subject have demonstrated their efficiency in reducing vibrations and sound radiation in many kinds of structures and machines (Den Hartog, 1956).

-Using viscoelastic materials, which can be manufactured to meet design specifications, vibration neutralizers had became easy to make and apply to almost any complex structure (Bavastri, 1997; Snowdon, 1968).
+With the use of viscoelastic materials, which can be manufactured to meet design specifications, vibration neutralizers had become easy to make and apply to almost any complex structure (Bavastri, 1997; Snowdon, 1968).

 Espíndola and Silva (1992) presented a general theory for optimum design of neutralizer systems, when applied to generic structures.
-This approach has been applied to many types of viscoelastic neutralizers (Freitas and Espíndola, 1993).
-The theory is based on the concept of equivalent generalized quantities for the neutralizers.
+This approach has been successfully applied to many types of viscoelastic neutralizers (Freitas and Espíndola, 1993; Bavastri and Espíndola, 1995; Espíndola and Bavastri, 1997).
+The theory was based on the concept of equivalent generalized quantities for the neutralizers.
 With this concept, it is possible to write down the composite system (primary plus absorbers) motion equations in terms of the generalized coordinates (degrees of freedom), previously chosen to describe the primary system alone, despite the fact that the composite system has additional degrees of freedom (Espíndola and Bavastri, 1999).
 A nonlinear optimization technique can be used to design the neutralizer system to be optimum, in a certain sense, over a specific frequency band.